 Finding fame in 2013, A$AP’s love for fashion was evident.
 Far from his early hit “Fashion Killa” where he namedropped brands from Prada to Alexander Wang, the rapper now partners with brands such as Dior and Guess; being the first person of colour to front a Dior campaign.

 Most rappers preach about the come up, the luxury lifestyle and expensive things, and what better way to show you have made it than wearing luxury brands.
-The rise of rappers within the fashion industry has allowed brands to bring in a wider demographic, fashion has become approachable to artists and fans alike.
+The rise of rappers within the designer men's fashion industry has allowed brands to bring in a wider demographic, Men's Designer Fashion has become approachable to artists and fans alike.

 Fashion and celebrities have always gone hand in hand but as of late these brands are aiming for popular hip-hop artists.
 Rappers are, arguably the most valuable marketing tool brands have today, shaping the rise of hip-hop stars as the new fashion royalty.